-- 1) All homework must be turned in by the due date/time. - 2) Students are allowed to miss two assignments with no penalty. - 3) If all assignments are completed students will receive additional points for the homework assignments portion of their grade.
+- 1) All homework must be turned in by the due date/time or late penalty will be applied. - 2) Students are allowed to miss two assignments with no penalty. - 3) If all assignments are completed students will receive additional points for the homework assignments portion of their grade.